Adalab/dorcas-s2-stringer-things/README.md

     - Fourth week:

   >  We worked with the buttons to create the form and to create the link with the final card of the user.
-The worked during all the project with Git so we started to merge the different branches and to solve the issues.
+The worked during all the project with Git so we started to merge the different branches and to do pull requests to our team mates.

     - Fifth week:

-  > We merged the last branches and we fixed the las SCSS details and we cleaned our JavaScript code.
+  > The fifth week was composed by two days.
+We merged the last branches solving all the conflicts, we fixed the last SCSS details and we cleaned our JavaScript code.
 We prepared the presentation and our speechs to do the presentation.